-Here’s the same area, today:
+Here’s the same area today (2014):

 Now, there’s a beautiful village with an assortment of top-notch places to eat, drink and shop.
-Squaw has become my family’s favorite mountain for many reasons:
+Squaw has become my family’s favorite mountain for many reasons.

-- Easy to access beginner and easier intermediate terrain.
+Easy to access beginner and easier intermediate terrain.
 Just hop on the Funitel or the tram and you’re transported comfortably to the High Camp area, which offers a number of wide open green trails that are inviting to ski and always groomed.

-- Even the toughest terrain has an easier way down (despite the signs that say otherwise).
+Even the toughest terrain has an easier way down (despite the signs that say otherwise).
 My daughter was excited to take the Emigrant lift up to “the top of the world” and she was able to ski down because of the flat, groomed trail on top of the ridge.

-- The pool and hot tub at the High Camp area offers an awesome way to end a day of family skiing.
+The pool and hot tub at the High Camp area offers an awesome way to end a day of family skiing.

 We’re so happy we could return to Squaw Valley after 20 years and share this magical place with our children, and we can’t wait to come back again (and again!).
 From a look at the next expansion plan, we may be coming back to an even bigger and better Squaw.
-Lake Tahoe is like no other place on earth.